tu-delft-library/rdm101-book/_sources/modules/module5.md

 # Module 5 - How to plan for RDM

-(section-label-1)=

 In module 5 we will take a closer look at planning for RDM.
 In relation to this, data management plans and the tool DMPonline will be further explained.
 At the end of this module you should be able to:

 -   Recognize the relevance of planning research data management
 -   Get familiar with the concept of DMP and its format
 -   Create a data management plan using the appropriate tool
 -   Recognize the value of creating a DMP

 There are different activities in this module you should complete:
 1. Watch the animation video to learn what a data management plan (DMP) is

 2. Watch the videos of a TU Delft researcher and a Faculty data steward to learn why they think it is relevant to prepare a DMP

+3. Complete the suggested activity of creating a DMP using the tool DMP online

 ## Topic 1.1: What is a data management plan?

-Watch the following video for an introduction on what a data management plan is and its key elements..
+Watch the following video for an introduction on what a data management plan is and its key elements.

-What exactly is a data management plan?
-Watch the following video for an introduction to data management plans and its key elements.

-<iframe width="580" height="480"  src=" https://collegerama.tudelft.nl/Mediasite/Play/c6ee8e29b09240b98906266d7478b70a1d" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe src="https://collegerama.tudelft.nl/Mediasite/Play/c6ee8e29b09240b98906266d7478b70a1d" aria-label="Module5" width="100%" height="437" frameborder="0" allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe><script src="https://tudelft.h5p.com/js/h5p-resizer.js" charset="UTF-8"></script>

 Script adapted from: Holmstrand, K.F., den Boer, S.P.A., Vlachos, E., Martínez-Lavanchy, P.M., Hansen, K.K.
 (Eds.)
 (2019).
 Research Data Management (eLearning course). [doi: 10.11581/dtu:00000047](https://vidensportal.deic.dk/en/RDMELearn)

 ## Topic 1.2: Why create a data management plan?

-Watch the following video in which a researcher and data steward talk about the importance of creating a data management plan.

-Why is it necessary to create a data management plan?
-Watch the following video in which a researcher and data steward talk about the importance of creating a data management plan.
+Watch the following video in which a researcher and a data steward talk about the importance of creating a data management plan.

-### Natalia Romero Herrera talking about the benefits of writing a DMP
+#### Natalia Romero Herrera talking about the benefits of writing a DMP

-<iframe width="580" height="480"  src=" https://collegerama.tudelft.nl/Mediasite/Play/742f79c576fd4493a302376d2f72675c1d" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe src="https://collegerama.tudelft.nl/Mediasite/Play/742f79c576fd4493a302376d2f72675c1d" aria-label="Module5" width="100%" height="437" frameborder="0" allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe><script src="https://tudelft.h5p.com/js/h5p-resizer.js" charset="UTF-8"></script>

-### Esther Plomp talking about the benefits of writing a DMP
+#### Esther Plomp talking about the benefits of writing a DMP

-<iframe width="580" height="480"  src=" https://collegerama.tudelft.nl/Mediasite/Play/5cd7a7217c7f4e9b986d8e05909271471d" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe src="https://collegerama.tudelft.nl/Mediasite/Play/5cd7a7217c7f4e9b986d8e05909271471d" aria-label="Module3" width="100%" height="437" frameborder="0" allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe><script src="https://tudelft.h5p.com/js/h5p-resizer.js" charset="UTF-8"></script>

 ## Topic 2: Introduction to DMP online

 This introduction will provide you with a step-by-step guide for creating a DMPonline account and with an explanation of its main features.
-You will create your own account and explore the TU Delft template.
+You can create your own account and explore the TU Delft template.

 With DMPonline you can:

 -   Write your plan and easily update it throughout the lifecycle of your project;
 -   Share your plan with internal and external collaborators and ask for feedback from your Faculty Data Steward;
 -   Download your plan in a variety of formats.

 There are multiple tools that can help you write a data management plan (DMP).
-TU Delft provides researchers with the tool [DMPonline](https://dmponline.tudelft.nl/?perform_check=false).
-[This link corresponds to TU Delft institutional DMP online]
+TU Delft provides researchers with the tool [DMPonline](https://dmponline.tudelft.nl/?perform_check=false) (Link directs you to the TU Delft institutional DMP online instance).

 ### Self-reflection activity